pannous/lyri/README.md

-# lyri
+# Lyri
-Lyri: a Siri-like assistant for your Terminal command line
+Meet Lyri, your Siri-like assistant for your Terminal command line.